Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Minimal residual disease.
-Your ALL appears to be in remission, but sensitive lab tests still detect leukemia cells in your bone marrow.
-Your ALL may be more likely to relapse, so you may benefit from further treatment to try to kill the remaining cells.
+Your ALL appears to be in remission, but very sensitive lab tests are still able to find leukemia cells in the bone marrow.
+Your ALL may be more likely to come back (relapse).
+You may benefit from more treatment to try to kill the remaining cells.

 Refractory ALL.
 The leukemia has not gone away and is not responding to treatment.

-Relapsed ALL, also called recurrent ALL.
+Relapsed (recurrent) ALL.
 Your leukemia has returned after a period of remission.
-Your symptoms may return and your CBC becomes abnormal again.
-The percentage of blasts in your bone marrow is more than 5 percent.
-Your health care provider may need to consider a new treatment plan to bring you back into remission.
+Your blood counts may be abnormal again.
+You have at least 5% blasts in your bone marrow.
+Your doctor will discuss your treatment options to try to bring your leukemia back into remission.

 Treating cancer is a process.
 You and your healthcare provider will work together to find the treatments that work best for you.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR